billhu0/billhu-hexo-blog/source/_posts/30_c_and_cpp.md

 }
 ```

-## A function with variable number of arguments
+## A function with any number of arguments

 ```C
 #include <stdio.h>